theyareonit/Click-Between-Frames/about.md

 # Known issues

 - This mod does not work with bots
-- Controller input is not yet supported
+- Controller input has limited support

 # Credits